jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 The Project Planning section should include one-to three simplified checklists to follow and provide links to the in-depth case studies.
 If it is possible, it would also be useful to provide ranges for estimated level of effort and time horizons that should be used for planning a project.

 ### VisionEval in a Nutshell
-VisionEval in a Nutshell should be a less than half day read about VisionEval philosophies, definitions, models and setup.
+VisionEval in a Nutshell should be a less than half day (20 to 30 pages) read about VisionEval philosophies, definitions, models and setup.
 This guide should focus on new users be able to be read top-to bottom rather than as a reference or as a how-to document that is used as a step-by-step guide.
-The guide should be oriented towards the VE GUI, but provide additional information (in a tab or sidebar) about the API and code organization.
+The guide should be oriented towards the general user audience (VE GUI), but provide additional information (in a tab or sidebar) about the API and code organization.
 A potential outline would be:

 -   Where VisionEval fits in the planning process
-    -   Comparison with other tools
+    -   Comparison with other tools (e.g., strategic planning, level of detail, policy breadth)
+    -   Companion tools (e.g., Place Types USA, ITHIM health, etc.)
 -   Framework Design
--   Intro to each model and purpose
+-   Intro to each model and purpose (e.g., methods and influencing factors)
 -   Discussion of model differences, commonalities, modules, and data needs

 Some content already exists, including:

 -   [*VisionEval system design  document*](https://github.com/gregorbj/VisionEval/blob/master/api/model_system_design.md), reframed to focus on **user** needs rather than **developers.**
 -   [*RSPM Quick  Summary*](http://www.oregon.gov/ODOT/Planning/Documents/RSPM-Quick-Summary.pdf), with more detail.
--   The RSPM Handout (`RSPM_handout_20141015.pdf`) is a good example of content, but should also include documentation that documents each module referenced in the model (`RSPM-TFLmodelVariables_May2017.pdf`) and links to module-level documentation on estimation results.
+-   The RSPM Handout (`RSPM_handout_20141015.pdf`) is a good example of content, but should also include documentation that documents each module referenced in the model (`RSPM-TFLmodelVariables_May2017.pdf`) and links to module-level documentation on estimation results and validation.
 -   ODOT [*Data  checklist*](http://www.oregon.gov/ODOT/Planning/Documents/Appendix-Metropolitan-Data-Decision.pdf) from appendix.

 ### Guides